 Innovation does not happen without taking some risks.
 In fact, the No 1. barrier holding companies back from innovating is an organization’s resistance to risk, according to 46% of respondents.
 That’s why a good idea is often not enough.
 It takes people who can push for innovation and get things done.
 It is like author, philanthropist, and public speaker Sarah Ban Breathnach said, “The world needs dreamers and the world needs doers.
 But above all what the world needs most are dreamers that do.”

 PM360’s 8th Annual Innovations Issue is filled with dreamers that do.
 As always, we asked the industry to send us their best and most recent innovations.
-And on the following 30 pages we detail all of our picks for the top innovators and innovations in six categories:
+Below you can click on each of the selections for more information on the top innovators and innovations in six categories:

 - Companies (any organization developing new ways to push the industry forward)

 - Divisions (new sectors formed to address a particular problem facing the industry)

 - Startups (companies less than five years old pioneering new avenues in healthcare)